semagrow/sevod-scraper/README.md

 you can issue the following command:

  ```
- ./sevod-scraper.sh --geordfdump -i input.nt -e http://localhost:8080/sparql -o output.ttl
+ ./sevod-scraper.sh --geordfdump -i input.nt -t EXTENT_TYPE -e http://localhost:8080/sparql -o output.ttl
  ```
-The functionality is the same as for `rdfdump` option, except that the output file will contain a special annotation of the minimum bounding box of all WKT literals of the dataset.
+The functionality is the same as for `rdfdump` option, except that the output file will contain an annotation of the bounding polygon that contains of all WKT literals of the dataset.

+Extent types can be one of the following:
+* `mbb`, which exports the Minimum Bounding Box of all WKT literals
+* `union`, which expors the spatial union of all WKT literals
+* `qtN`, where `N` is an integer, which calculates an approximation of the union of all WKT literals using a [quadtree](https://en.wikipedia.org/wiki/Quadtree) of height `N`.

-If wou want to annotate it manually, you can issue the following command:
+If wou want to provide a manual spatial extent annotation, you can issue the following command:

 ```
 ./sevod-scraper.sh --geordfdump -i input.nt -P POLYGON_IN_WKT -e http://localhost:8080/sparql -o output.ttl